snowman-repos/book/account_managers/README.md

 ## Delivery

 So you've reached the end and it's time to hand over your team's work.
 It's the moment of truth.
 To ensure smooth delivery, give the project owner everything they need to get up and running as smoothly as possible.
 This may require separate delivery documentation detailing any URLS, login details, file and folder descriptions etc. that they can keep and reference.
 What you actually deliver, and how you deliver it, depends on the project and on the owner's requirements.
 For example, some organisations may have in-house development teams that just require templates that they integrate themselves.
 Some may just want you to deploy everything to a server for them and leave them to it.
 Some may require all the files along with some kind of easy installation instructions.

+In fact, rather than delivering everything at the end of the project you're probably actually delivering throughout.
+Or at least you should be.
+For instance designs should be provided in the form of a style guide or pattern library than can be easily referenced and re-used either by your team, the client's in-house team, or by another team the client may wish to engage in the future, ensuring ongoing consistency throughout the project.
+Code modules might be delivered to internal teams in stages, allowing them to learn about the style and how it can be integrated into their codebase.
+Speaking of code, it's important that it be modular and reusable for the same reasons as we provide style guides.

 ## Gathering Feedback